Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Introduction

 NN solutions are typically designed having in mind large data centres with plenty of storage, computation and energy resources, where data are collected for training, and input data are also collected at inference time.
 This scenario might not fit emerging application areas enabled by the widespread diffusion of IoT devices, commonly referred to as \emph{fog computing environments}.
-Typical application areas are smart cities, autonomous vehicular networks, Industry 4.0, just to name a few.
-IoT devices in fog environments generate huge amounts of data that, for several reasons, might be impossible or impractical to move to remote data centers both for training and for inference.
+Typical application areas are smart cities, autonomous vehicular networks, Industry 4.0, to name a few.
+IoT devices in fog environments generate huge amounts of data that, for several reasons, might be impossible or impractical to move to remote data centres both for training and for inference.
 Typically, real-time or privacy/ownership constraints on data make such an approach unfeasible.
 Therefore, knowledge extraction needs to leverage distributed data collection and computing paradigms, whereby NNs are ``used" in locations closer to where data are generated, such as fog gateways or even individual devices such as tablets or Raspberry PIs.
-Unfortunately, with respect to data centers, these devices have much more limited capabilities in terms of computational power, memory, network and energy.
+Unfortunately, with respect to data centres, these devices have much more limited computational power, memory, network, and energy capabilities.
 In these contexts, the exploitation of models trained ``offline'' asks for a significant amount of memory -- from hundreds of MBytes to GBytes -- and their use, i.e., inference, requires GFLOPs of computation.
-As an example, the inference step using the AlexNet network \cite{krizhevsky2012imagenet} costs 729 MFLOPs (FLoating-point OPerations) and the model requires $\sim250MBytes$ of memory to be stored.
-Furthermore, resource-constrained devices should deal with limited energy availability (e.g., some of those devices might be battery powered).
-Interestingly, the energy consumption of such devices is dominated by memory access - a DRAM access costs two orders of magnitude more than a SRAM access and three orders of magnitude more than a CMOS add operation \cite{Modarressi:2018aa}.
+As an example, the inference step using the AlexNet network \cite{krizhevsky2012imagenet} costs 729 MFLOPs (FLoating-point OPerations), and the model requires $\sim250MBytes$ of memory to be stored.
+Furthermore, resource-constrained devices should deal with limited energy availability (e.g., some devices might be battery powered).
+Interestingly, the energy consumption of such devices is dominated by memory access - one DRAM access costs two orders of magnitude more than one SRAM access, and three orders of magnitude more than one CMOS add operation \cite{Modarressi:2018aa}.
 These limitations jeopardize the exploitation of large models trained ``offline'' in resource-constrained devices characterizing the edge/fog computing paradigms.
-Training DNNs on such devices is even more challenging, as the training phase is typically much more resource hungry than the inference phase.
+Training DNNs on such devices is even more challenging, as the training phase is typically much more resource-hungry than the inference phase.